Women in Israel

 Women in Israel comprise 50.23 percent of the state's population as of 2023.
 While Israel lacks an official constitution, the Israeli Declaration of Independence of 1948 states that “The State of Israel (…) will ensure complete equality of social and political rights to all its inhabitants irrespective of religion, race or sex.”

 Israeli law prohibits discrimination based on gender in matters such as employment and wages, and provides for class-action lawsuits.
-However, in tandem, sexist wage disparities between men and women remain an issue in parts of the state.
+However, in tandem, wage disparities between men and women remain an issue in parts of the state.
 In a 2012 survey of 59 developed countries, Israel ranked 11th for participation of women in the workplace.
 In the same survey, Israel was ranked 24th for the proportion of women serving in executive positions of power.

-In 2017, a Business Insider report ranked Israel as the eighth-safest country in the world for women.